deeplearning4j/deeplearning4j-examples/tutorials/README.md

 #### Via Binaries

-Native binaries are also available for Zeppelin which can be donwloaded [here](https://zeppelin.apache.org/download.html).
+Native binaries are also available for Zeppelin which can be downloaded here: https://zeppelin.apache.org/download.html.

 ## Setting up dependencies